Allium sphaerocephalon aka Ball Head Onion

 Ball Head Onion, Round Headed Leek, Round Headed Garlic, Bristol Onion, Alium Sphaerocephalon

-How to care for Ball Head Onion
+How difficult is it to take care of Ball Head Onion

 With its straightforward care requirements, Ball Head Onion is a hassle-free plant that anyone can enjoy.